Farata/angulartypescript/readme.md

 You can read more about configuring multiple apps in the same project here: https://yakovfain.com/2017/04/06/angular-cli-multiple-apps-in-the-same-project

-Starting from chapter 5 (MEAP_v2) or chapter 7 (MEAP_v3) we build an ngAuction app that uses Angular Material and Flex Layout libraries.
+In chapters 2-4 we build the ngAuction app that uses Bootstrap 3, and starting from chapter 7 we re-write ngAuction to use Angular Material and Flex Layout libraries (no more Bootstrap).

 Consider watching the video Angular Applied from http://bit.ly/2iiKjDV, where Yakov Fain shows how to build apps from scratch using Angular CLI: